I had a task to do, but what was it? If only I could remember.

 Lion’s mane mushroom benefits the immune system

-When talking about immune system benefits and anti-inflammatory benefits of Lion’s mane, we are often talking about the same thing.
+When talking about the immune system benefits and anti-inflammatory benefits of Lion’s mane, we are often talking about the same thing.

 - Around 80% of your immune system is dictated by your digestive health and Lion’s mane helps your digestive tract.